987123879113/KonamiControllerFeeder/README.md

 # KonamiControllerFeeder
-vJoy Feeder program for Konami's IIDX and SDVX entry model controllers
+vJoy Feeder program for Konami's IIDX and SDVX entry model and pop'n music premium model controllers

 ## Setup
-Create a joystick in vJoyConf with 10 buttons, the X axis, and the Y axis available.
+Create a joystick in vJoyConf with 16 buttons, the X, Y, and Z axis available.
 No other buttons are required.

 ## Building
 Recommended to use the latest version of Visual Studio Community 2019.